hantsy/jakartaee-mvc-sample/README.md

 #  Jakarta EE MVC Sample

 ![Compile and build](https://github.com/hantsy/jakartaee-mvc-sample/workflows/build/badge.svg)

+> NOTE: The source codes is updated to Jakarta EE 10, and tested on GlassFish 7.0.0.M10 and WildFly Preview 27.0.0.Final.
+OpenLiberty support will be added in future when it gets complete support of Jakarta EE 10.

+> The Jakarta EE 8 based codes was archived and also tagged with [v1.0 tag](https://github.com/hantsy/jakartaee-mvc-sample/releases/tag/v1.0).

 As an alternative of Jakarta  Faces which is used to build web UI with components, Jakarta EE MVC spec is similar with the transactional MVC framework, such as Apache Struts,  Spring MVC, etc. which provides capability for building action-based web applications.